 When none of the information above is provided on the loan application, DU will use the number of mortgages and HELOCs disclosed on the credit report as the number of financed properties.

 Note: In order to account for the subject property, DU will add “1” to the number of financed properties on purchase and construction transactions when the REO section, number of mortgages on the application, or number of mortgages on the credit report are used as the number of financed properties.

 After determining the number of financed properties, DU will use that value to assess the eligibility of the loan, including the minimum credit score requirement for seven to ten financed properties, the minimum required reserves the lender must verify, and eligibility for HomeReady transactions.

 DU will issue a message informing the lender of the number of financed properties that DU used and where that information was obtained (Number of Financed Properties field, REO section, number of mortgages on application, or number of mortgages on credit report).
 If DU used the information provided in the Number of Financed Properties field or in the REO section as the number of financed properties, and that information is inaccurate, the lender must update the data and resubmit the loan casefile to DU.
 If DU used the number of mortgages and HELOCs on the loan application or credit report as the number of financed properties, and that number is inaccurate, the lender must provide the correct number in the Number of Financed Properties field, or complete the Real Estate Owned section of the loan application and resubmit the loan casefile to DU.

-High LTV refinance loans, DU Refi Plus, and Refi Plus mortgage loans are exempt from the multiple financed property policies.
-See B5-5.2-02, DU Refi Plus and Refi Plus Underwriting Considerations, for additional information.
+High LTV refinance loans are exempt from the multiple financed property policies.
+See B5-7-01, High LTV Refinance Loan and Borrower Eligibility for additional information on these loans.